apedersen00/tt6581/README.md

 ## Quick Start

 The TT6581 is programmed in much the same way as the original MOS6581.
-The register layout mirrors the original SID, three voice channels followed by filter and volume registers.
-The same ADSR, waveform selection and filter concepts apply.
+The register layout mirrors the original SID — three voice channels followed by filter and volume registers — and the same ADSR, waveform selection and filter concepts apply.
 The main differences are:

 - Registers are accessed through an SPI interface.
-- The filter coefficients are pre-calculated and written directly as fixed-point alues, rather than the raw 11-bit FC value used by the MOS6581.
+- The filter coefficients are pre-calculated and written directly as fixed-point values, rather than the raw 11-bit FC value used by the MOS6581.

 ### SPI Protocol